 Shure SM7B is designed to reject any electromagnetic hum produced by the electronic devices.
 The microphone also has an integrated shock mount that takes care of the mechanical noise.

 This microphone is great for vocals, and it works particularly well for rock vocalists.
 However, it can accurately pick up instrument sounds as well.
-Its cardioid polar pickup pattern allows the microphone to be very sensitive for the sound source of your preference, and it helps the SM7B to not pick up any side noise.
+Its cardioid polar pickup pattern allows the microphone to be very sensitive for the sound source of your preference, and it helps the SM7B to not pick up any background noise.
 The sound that the microphone produces is clean and detailed, with a strong midrange and highs.

 2. Electrovoice RE20